 The cheapest flight that Google Flights offers from New York to Bangkok is with China Southern Airlines for $701 round trip.

 This is an economy-class flight that includes a layover in Guangzhou, China.
-A search on cheapOair also found a round trip flight for $794 with Cathay Pacific Airlines.
+A search on cheapOair also found a round trip flight deal with Cathay Pacific Airlines.
 This flight departs from JFK but returns to EWR (Newark Airport) and includes a very short stop at Hong Kong International Airport.

 Los Angeles, California

 When flying from Los Angeles to Bangkok, consider traveling via Hong Kong.
-I was able to find a flight with Hong Kong Airlines on Google Flights for only $602 round trip.
-It includes a five-and-a-half-hour layover in Hong Kong on the way there and a four-hour layover on the way back.
+I was able to find a flight with Hong Kong Airlines on Google Flights for less than $1,000 round trip.
+It includes a layover in Hong Kong.

 Something strange was happening when I searched for flights on Expedia.
 I would see a China Eastern Airlines flight for around $450–475 round trip, which seemed like a great deal.